-The Open University is currently recruiting for DTP studentships in the following areas:
+The Open University is currently recruiting for DTP studentships in several areas.

-The Central England NERC Training Alliance (CENTA) is a consortium of Universities and research institutes, including The OU, working together to provide excellence in doctoral research training, within the remit of the Natural Environment Research Council (NERC).
+The Central England NERC Training Alliance (CENTA) is a consortium of Universities and research institutes, including the OU, working together to provide excellence in doctoral research training, within the remit of the Natural Environment Research Council (NERC).
+Please read more about this partnership on our Doctoral Training Partnerships page.

 NERC-funded CENTA studentships are advertised from early November on the:

-The deadline for CENTA applications is in early January 2021 and interviews for shortlisted candidates will be mid-February 2021.
+The deadline for CENTA applications starting in October is in early January and interviews for shortlisted candidates are in mid-February.

 To be eligible for a full CENTA studentship award, you must have no restrictions on how long you can stay in the UK and have been ordinarily resident in the UK for at least 3 years prior to the start of the studentship.
-There may be some opportunity to fund international (following Brexit, now including EU) students; please contact your prospective supervisor directly as the situation is rapidly changing.
+Funding may be available for international (following Brexit, now including EU) students; please contact your prospective supervisor directly for more information.

 Often, other studentships funding is also available and sometimes at a later date.
 The websites listed above will have more information.